Eastern chanting goshawk: Behaviour

 The eastern chanting goshawk is usually seen in large groups of up to 16, they will always hunt in a pack and ration their finds amongst each other.
 It often perches on the tops of mountains and other rocky environments.
 Its wingbeats are shallow and "straight-arm".
 It holds its wings flat, or sometimes in a C, when it glides.

 Its calls are "a melodious piping rhee-opee-opee-opee, and a short low-pitched kleee-yeu", slightly higher-pitched than those of the dark chanting goshawk, or "pereu-pereu-pereu-repee-repee-repee-repee..." in the nesting season, the source of its name.

-It will hunt large insects, such as beetles, small to medium-sized birds (such as doves), and rodents.
+It will hunt large insects, such as beetles (including dung beetles), snakes, small to medium-sized birds (such as doves, gamebirds, and passerines), and rodents.
 However, its favorite prey seems to be lizards which it will often snatch up off the ground after swooping down upon them from an exposed perch.
 Though not common, this species will also feed on carrion from time to time.